axch/adaptive-plot/README.md

 Clip the plot window to only show the curve within the given boundaries in the y dimension and compute more points (if necessary) so that the new view reaches the plot's resolution, then return the plot.
-Useful avoiding being confused by a spike in the function.
-If either boundary is left off, include all y values (including ones the function may produce in the future).
+Useful for avoiding being confused by a spike in the function.
+If either boundary is left off, include all y values in the direction (including ones the function may produce in the future).
 If this plot is being followed in a live Scheme window, its boundaries become the new bounds.